Shubham-j0127/DevSecOps/README.md

    - select environment variables
    - Add name [sonar-server] and add credentials

-  **Slack**

-    - Create a workspace and add channel
-    - Go to slack app and add jenkins CI to slack
-    - Get the subdomain and credentialsID
-    - add subdomain and credentials in jenkins
-    - Click on apply and save

 ### step 5: Add all the required credentials in security credentials section